Die Lit: Legacy and influence

 Die Lit has been cited as an early influence on the emergence of the rage microgenre of trap music in the early 2020s.
-Gabriel Bras Nevares of HotNewHipHop described the album as laying "the foundation for rage with 2018's Die Lit, building on Playboi Carti's minimalist and ad-lib driven hedonism with woozy synths and an emphasis on vibes over substance", highlighting tracks such as "Love Hurts" and "Foreign" as early examples of the sound's development.
+Gabriel Bras Nevares of HotNewHipHop described the album as laying "the foundation for rage [...], building on Playboi Carti's minimalist and ad-lib driven hedonism with woozy synths and an emphasis on vibes over substance", highlighting tracks such as "Love Hurts" and "Foreign" as early examples of the sound's development.
 Bras Nevares also stated that while earlier artists such as Lil Uzi Vert and Kanye West had introduced experimental synth textures into hip-hop, Die Lit represented "the first sign of trap and the SoundCloud scene evolving into something else".

 In 2025, Will Schube of Complex described Die Lit as "one of the most influential rap records of the past decade", crediting it with shaping the sound and aesthetic of the contemporary underground scene and influencing Whole Lotta Red (2020).
 Schube further identified the album as the point where Carti refined his "baby voice" delivery, which became one of his defining stylistic trademarks.
 The same year, Rolling Stone ranked Die Lit at number 144 on their "The 250 Greatest Albums of the 21st Century So Far" list, with writer Jeff Ihaza crediting the album with "[ushering] the SoundCloud rap era into the mainstream" and calling it the "blueprint for the rap in the modern era."